 Understanding the Triage Process in Our Emergency Department

-When patients report to the Emergency Department of Western Maryland Health System (WMHS), our staff uses a method called triage to determine who needs to be seen first.
+When patients report to the Emergency Department of UPMC Western Maryland, our staff uses a method called triage to determine who needs to be seen first.
 What this means is that we evaluate the severity of patient symptoms rather than take patients back to a room in the Emergency Department based on the order they checked in.

 We understand this can feel frustrating for those who have waited a long time for care.
 However, it is standard practice in hospitals across the country because it is the most efficient way of treating people.
 It’s also important to understand that we only use the triage system when the demand for emergency services is greater than the staff we have on hand to treat everyone.
 If you walk in and no one else is waiting, you will receive prompt treatment regardless of the severity of your injury or illness.